mkidson/mkidson_obsidian_vault/MSc/MSc Kanban.md

 - [ ] Check the fraction of escaping recoils in cylinder compared to sphere
 - [ ] [[Thesis structure and a plan for realising it]]
 - [ ] Make final plots of things where possible
-- [ ] Make example plots of spectra and 2dhists for us to argue about, so we don't have to argue about them every single time.
 - [ ] Redo Cs simulation
 - [ ] Ask about fluence for ToF data
 - [ ] Check functional form of energy resolution against ToF sigma data